Harry Bevers: Leeuwarden Municipal Council

 Bevers was a member of the Leeuwarden municipal council on behalf of the VVD from 2010 to 2022.
 In this capacity, he was, among other things, chairman of the Audit Committee and vice-chairman of the VVD faction.
 His portfolio included finance, spatial planning, sports, business operations, public services, culture and LF 2018, monument care, recreation and tourism, and city and regional marketing.

 House of Representatives

 Bevers was ranked 43rd on the VVD candidate list for the 2021 general election.
 He was sworn in as a member of the House of Representatives of the States General on 18 January 2022 on behalf of the VVD.
 As a member of the House of Representatives, his portfolio included water, poverty and debt assistance and adult education (including lifelong learning).
 He was ranked 27th on the VVD candidate list for the 2023 general election.
 He retired from the House of Representatives on 5 December 2023 after losing re-election.
 When Ruben Brekelmans stepped down from the House of Representatives to serve as defense minister in the Schoof cabinet, Bevers succeeded him on 4 July 2024.
-He is the VVD's spokesperson on long-term care and medical ethics.
+He was the VVD's spokesperson on long-term care and medical ethics.
+He went on sick leave starting 12 May 2026, being replaced by Dieke van Groningen, shortly after he had been diagnosed with acute myeloid leukemia.